tjqadri101/SLogo/README.md

 Viju and Talal will work on developing the View and Controller (probably) package which will contain the front-end user interface classes.

 Descriptive paragraph.
 Fall??
-We chose to not use front end because there is a lot of code that is suited for a specific implementation of a game.
+We chose to not use JGame for front end because there is a lot of code that is suited for a specific implementation of a game.
 Also, it might be hard to translate among coordinate systems and retain the information.
-Debugging would be very difficult because there would also be a lot of code that I am just not sure at all what to do.
-We stuck with Swing and AWT mainly because those were the ones discussed in class and talked about with a larger contex omg.
+Debugging would be very difficult because there would also be a lot of internal game engine code with which we are unfamiliar with.
+We stuck with Swing and AWT mainly because those were the classes discussed in lecture and talked about within a larger contex of graphics design.